dpenciso/blog/about.markdown

 My favorite part of Web and App Development is that I can create anything.
 Coding is so powerful and there are no limitations on what I can do with it.
 As long as I put the time in to learning any software or langauge, I can create anything.

-I hope to further advance my knowledge of JavaScript in this class and come closer to mastering the language.
-From talking to other developers, JavaScript is one of the most popular and in-demand languages right now so I realy want to master it.
+I hope to further advance my knowledge of JavaScript and it's frameworks.
+I'm currently doing an internship at a software company called Gigg Inc. I feel like I have been able to make a lot of connection between that experience and the things I have learned in school so I would like to continue to learn things that I can apply to my internship and future jobs.